stefanwalther/sense-go/README.md

 * Finally the temporary folder `.tmp` will be deleted again

 It is important to mention that you can by 100% re-define the workflow and also all default settings, but the idea of **sense-go** is really to get something up and running across different projects with as little configuration and development work as possible.
 So choose custom configurations wisely.

+## Configuration

+Considering the conventions mentioned above ***sense-go** comes with a default configuration based on these.

+### Inline configuration

+(TBD)

+### Project configuration

+When running in CLI define all configurations in the `sense-go.yml` file, located in the root of your project.

+The easiest way to start with your custom configuration is to copy the [default configuration file](src/default-config.yml) and start modifying it.
+But keep in mind, following the conventions, you should only need to adapt a few of the default configurations.

 ## Tasks